lazerous42/Ascension-of-the-Technomancer/README.md

 ChangeLog
 -- Version 5.0.1 (Boldly going where no update has gone before)
+- No dilithium in geodes
+- Geodes should be a bit smaller on average
+- fix biome groups type
+- Moved OceanSpires biome to be 136 (collision with desert oil field)
+- Star map. final revision
+- Resizing/positioning planets (again)
+- More starmap/planet biome tweaks to try and prevent the 128+ sub-biome bug
+- Hot dry rock now marked as low pressure to make the gathering of DiLithium a bit more interesting
+- Added note about TC Inventory Scanner to the guide
 - Fixed missing realmstone drops from AoA2.5 snapshot Dyrehorn/GiantSlug -> Gardencia
     PodPlant/FlowerFace/Squasher -> VoxPonds